-The Issuer must comply with certain regulatory capital requirements (both, on an individual basis as well as on a consolidated basis (at the level of RBI Regulatory Group) at any time:
+The Issuer must comply with certain regulatory capital requirements (both, on an individual basis as well as on a consolidated basis (at the level of RBI Regulatory Group)) at any time:

 - In this regard, the Issuer and the RBI Regulatory Group are required to satisfy the applicable minimum capital requirements pursuant to Article 92 CRR (the so-called "Pillar 1 requirements") at all times.
-This includes a Common Equity Tier 1 ("CET 1") capital ratio of 4.5%, a Tier 1 capital ratio of 6% and a total capital ratio of 8%. - The Issuer and the RBI Regulatory Group are also required to satisfy at all times the capital requirements that are imposed by the ECB following the supervisory review and evaluation process ("SREP"), i.e. the so-called "Pillar 2 requirement" ("P2R") which goes beyond the Pillar 1 requirements.
+This includes a Common Equity Tier 1 ("CET 1") capital ratio of 4.5 per cent, a Tier 1 capital ratio of 6 per cent and a total capital ratio of 8 per cent. - The Issuer and the RBI Regulatory Group are also required to satisfy at all times the capital requirements that are imposed by the ECB following the supervisory review and evaluation process ("SREP"), i.e. the so-called "Pillar 2 requirement" ("P2R") which goes beyond the Pillar 1 requirements.
 The P2R shall be met in the form of at least 56.25 per cent.
 CET 1 capital and 75 per cent.
 Tier 1 capital.
-In addition, the RBI Regulatory Group and the Issuer are required to satisfy the so-called "Pillar 2 guidance" ("P2G"). - Furthermore, the Issuer and the RBI Regulatory Group are required to satisfy at all times the combined buffer requirement within the meaning of § 2(45) BWG in form of CET 1 capital.
-For the Issuer and the RBI Regulatory Group, the combined buffer requirement consists of the sum of the capital buffer requirement for compliance with the capital conservation buffer, the countercyclical capital buffer for relevant credit exposures located in different countries, the systemic risk buffer and the capital buffer requirement for other systemically important institutions ("O-SII")), in each case, based on the total risk exposure calculated pursuant to Article 92(3) CRR.

-• In addition, the Issuer and the RBI Resolution Group Austria shall comply with an MREL requirement in accordance with the SRMR.
-This MREL requirement shall be determined by the resolution authority (in the case of the Issuer, the Single Resolution Board ("SRB")) and shall be calculated as the amount of own funds and eligible liabilities expressed as a percentage of the total risk exposure amount ("TREA") and the leverage ratio exposure ("LRE"), each calculated in accordance with the CRR.
+In addition, the RBI Regulatory Group and the Issuer are required to satisfy the so-called "Pillar 2 guidance" ("P2G"). - Furthermore, the Issuer and the RBI Regulatory Group are required to satisfy at all times the combined buffer requirement pursuant to § 22a BWG in form of CET 1 capital.
+For the Issuer and the RBI Regulatory Group, the combined buffer requirement consists of the sum of the capital buffer requirement for compliance with the capital conservation buffer, the countercyclical capital buffer for relevant credit exposures located in different countries, the systemic risk buffer and the capital buffer requirement for other systemically important institutions ("O-SII"), in each case, based on the total risk exposure calculated pursuant to Article 92(3) CRR. - In addition, the Issuer and the RBI Resolution Group Austria shall comply with an MREL requirement in accordance with the SRMR.
+This MREL requirement shall be determined by the resolution authority in the case of the Issuer, the Single Resolution Board ("SRB") and shall be calculated as the amount of own funds and eligible liabilities expressed as a percentage of the total risk exposure amount ("TREA") and the leverage ratio exposure ("LRE"), each calculated in accordance with the CRR.

-Stricter regulatory capital requirements applicable to the Issuer, including an increased MREL, an extended scope of subsidiaries for which the SRB (will) set internal MREL, the application of new rules on the treatment of total loss-absorbing capacity (TLAC) surpluses located in third countries for banks with a multiple point of entry (MPE) resolution strategy by the SRB, the (potential) activation of the countercyclical buffer in Austria - in the event of continued high credit growth - and the (planned) gradual drastic increase of the countercyclical buffers in various European countries, and/or any failure to comply with such requirements may result in (unscheduled) additional (quantitative or qualitative) capital demand for the Issuer, restrictions to make payments on interest, distribution and dividends and/or result in constraints and limitations on risk related business and other business of the Issuer; the latter will negatively affect the income and revenues of the Issuer.
+Stricter regulatory capital requirements applicable to the Issuer, including an increased MREL, the de-recognition of MREL eligible funding from Raiffeisen Regional Banks (as defined in section "Raiffeisen Banking Sector Risks" below), an extended scope of subsidiaries for which the SRB (will) set(s) internal MREL requirements, the application of new rules on the treatment of total loss-absorbing capacity ("TLAC") surpluses located in third countries for banks with a multiple point of entry ("MPE") resolution strategy by the SRB, the (potential) activation of the countercyclical buffer in Austria and the (planned) gradual drastic increase of the countercyclical buffers in various European countries, and/or any failure to comply with such requirements may result in (unscheduled) additional (quantitative or qualitative) capital demand for the Issuer, restrictions to make payments on interest, distribution and dividends and/or result in constraints and limitations on risk related business and other business of the Issuer; the latter will negatively affect the income and revenues of the Issuer.